Doug Barron (golfer): Professional career

 In 2003, Barron played on the PGA Tour again.
 His goal was to finish at the top of the money list.
 "People can laugh at that goal if they want, but that's what I've got to shoot for," he told reporters Early in the season, Barron did play relatively well.
 At one of his earliest tournaments, the five-round Bob Hope Chrysler Classic, he shot a third round 66 (−6) to move "in the thick of things."
 He closed with an over-par round though still finished in the top 25.
 Overall, made the cut in six of his first ten tournaments, recording two top-25s.
 He was in the top 125 of the money list during this stretch of the season.
 In his last 22 tournaments, though, Barron played much worse, making the cut only half a dozen times.
 Barron finished 168th on the money list.
 Late in the year, Barron tried to renew PGA Tour membership at 2003 PGA Tour Qualifying School.
 At finals, Barron continued with poor play, breaking par only once and finishing near last place.
 He did earn conditional membership on the Nationwide Tour though, the name PGA Tour's developmental tour at the time.

 In 2004, Barron played on the Nationwide Tour and like his experience two years previous he performed excellently on the PGA Tour's developmental tour.
 The first three events were overseas, in Panama, Australia, and New Zealand.
 Barron made the cut in all three, earning a top ten finish at the New Zealand PGA Championship.
 Shortly after the tour returned to the United States, Barron recorded a top five at the Chattanooga Classic.
-In June, he recored a top ten at the Lake Erie Charity Classic, as he did two year earlier.
+In June, he recorded a top ten at the Lake Erie Charity Classic, as he did two year earlier.
 In early July, he recorded a joint third-place finish at The Reese's Cup Classic.
 Later in the month, Barron played excellently at the Samsung Canadian PGA Championship.
 Barron held a share of the lead after each of the first two rounds.
 Barron was outpaced by Charles Warren, who shot 66-67 over the weekend, but still finished joint second.
 It was Barron's ninth top three of his career on the developmental tour.
 He was in the top 20 of the money list at this point.
 Late in the season, Barron recorded top tens at the Envirocare Utah Classic and Oregon Classic.
 After the season concluded, Barron played 2004 PGA Tour Qualifying School.
 Barron's good year continued, as he finished in 26th place, qualifying for the PGA Tour.